cuteonebittu-lab/ayuindex/README.md

    ```powershell
    npm run preview
    ```
-   This will serve the production build locally.
+   This will serve the production build locally at `http://localhost:5173`.

+## Troubleshooting
+- If you see errors about missing dependencies, ensure you have Node.js v18+ and npm installed.
+- If the app does not start, try deleting `node_modules` and running `npm install` again.
+- For Windows users, run commands in PowerShell or Command Prompt.

+## Notes
+- Replace `<repository-url>` with the actual URL of your repository when cloning.

 ## Linting
 To check code quality and formatting: